scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_4.md

 For the purposes of this lab we will enable BFD between *leaf-1* and *spine-1* on the port-channel interface connecting the two routers.
 See diagram below.
 ![BFD diagram](./topo-drawings/bfd-overview.png)

-BFD daemons and apply configurations on *leaf-1*, *spine-1*, and *spine-2*.
-We'll then log into *leaf-1* and enable and configure BFD manually.
+You will be manually configuring the BFD configurations on *leaf-1* and *spine-1*.

 1. Next we'll manually enable/configure BFD on leaf-1